Stall Mucking 101

-Stalls should be mucked at least once a day, although twice a day is ideal.
+Stalls should be mucked at least once a day, although twice a day is ideal if your horses are kept in for any part of the day.
 This usually takes about 15 minutes per horse in the morning, and about five or 10 minutes in the evening.
 Mucking twice a day keeps your horse drier and cleaner — something owners of grays, paints, palominos and horses with lots of "chrome" should consider, especially if they show.
 Mucking twice a day will also cut your mucking time, since you begin each session with a relatively cleaner stall.

 After you've turned your horse out, tackle the water buckets, which yes, do play a role in a thorough stall mucking.
 While horses demand plentiful amounts of fresh water, dirty buckets lead to health hazards and dehydration.
 Hanging a plastic bucket with a snap hook is safe and makes for easy removal.
 Dump the old water far enough away from your barn so frozen or muddy rivulets won't cause safety hazards, then take some clean water and your scrub brush and scrub out the algae, buts of hay and clumps of grain that invariably collect in water buckets.
 If you can't find your scrub brush, make one out of hay.
 Take a fistful of hay, twist it so it forms a thick "broom," and use this to scrub inside the bucket.

 If your horse has an automatic waterer in its stall, you will probably need to clean it less, but algae can develop in those located in sunny areas.
 Use this time to check that the waterer is functioning properly, and scoop out any debris that may have accumulated.